sapegin/sapegin.me/src/content/blog/avoid-conditions.md

 I think it’s much easier to follow now: all special cases are at the top of the function, and the happy path is at the end.

-_We’ll come back to this example later in the Make impossible states impossible chapter._
+**Info:** We’ll come back to this example later in the Make impossible states impossible section of the _Other techniques_ chapter.

 ---